Demizo/Daily_You/README.md

 <h1 align="center">Daily You</h1>
 <h2 align="center">Every day is worth remembering...</h2>

 Daily You is an app made to store memories of the passing days.
-Log every day and look back on past memories.
-All logs and photos are stored locally (the app has no internet access) and can be set to custom storage locations.
+Log each day and look back on past moments.
+Works offline with support for external storage locations.
 Daily You is inspired by ptrLx's [OneShot](https://github.com/ptrLx/OneShot).

 ### Features:
 - Take daily logs
+- Record your mood
+- Keep photo memories
 - Markdown support
-- Keep photo memories
 - Reminder notifications
-- Record your mood
 - Search your past logs
-- Material You design
 - Set custom storage locations
-- Json Import/Export
-- Photo gallery
-- Log calendar

 ## Screenshots
 <p>